Copyright © Malcolm Drew

 Liz Comber vocal (joined in 1965)

-This early 1960s Birmingham band toured Germany and had a now very rare single issued on the Solar Records label.
+This early 1960s Birmingham band toured Germany a couple of times and had a now very rare single issued on the Solar Records label.
 The Sherwoods vocalist Malcolm Drew has written their story and presented here exclusive to the BrumBeat web site as follows:

 Due to work commitments, keyboard player Roy Silvester was replaced by Alan George.
 Upon their return from Germany in September 1964, The Sherwoods continued to tour throughout the Midlands.
 Their bookings included return visits to Solihull's Civic Hall and weekly appearances in cabaret at Birmingham's prestigious La Reserve Club where they supported amongst others, veteran radio star Jack Train (Radio Show I.T.M.A.) and comedian Bill Pertwee (later of Dad's Army fame).

 The Sherwoods returned to Germany in January 1965, adding female vocalist Liz Comber (who lived next door to the late TV personality Leslie Crowther) to their line up.
 On an extended tour of the freezing north of Germany they shared the stage with amongst others, "Johnny Kidd & The Pirates", "Davy Jones", and "King Size Taylor & the Dominoes".

 In March, the Sherwoods became resident band at the "Schleihalle Club" resort in the northern German city of Schleswig.
 Malcom Drew has produced a terrific slide-show of their visit in 1965 with sound and photos that form an amazing time capsule of what it was like there during the height of the "Cold War" (see the YouTube video link below).
 The group continued to draw crowds there until they returned to the UK in May 1965.